NRO SAVINGS ACCOUNT

 Double Taxation Avoidance Agreement (DTAA)

-Double Taxation Avoidance Agreement (DTAA) is an agreement entered by India with various countries (Click here for list of DTAA Countries).
-Under the current DTAA provisions, you can enjoy concessional rate of Tax Deducted at Source (TDS), providing a higher yield as compared to the regular NRO FD offered today.
+Double Taxation Avoidance Agreement (DTAA) is an agreement entered by India with various countries.
+Under the current DTAA provisions, customer can enjoy concessional rate of Tax Deducted at Source (TDS) on interest earned in India.
+Hence by registering for DTAA clients can earn higher yield on their NRO deposits (FD as well as Savings Account).

-In case you have registered for DTAA benefit earlier or wish to register for the same, kindly provide latest copy of TRC to avail the DTAA rate for current financial year, failing which the bank will deduct TDS on interest earned on your NRO deposits at 30.90%.
+In case you have registered for DTAA benefit earlier or wish to register for the same, kindly provide latest copy of all the above documents to avail the DTAA rate for current financial year, failing which the bank will deduct TDS on interest earned on your NRO deposits at 30.90%.

-Kindly refer to the below link for any further details on DTAA agreements between India and other countries:
+Click here for any further details on DTAA agreements between India and other countries.

 - Photocopy of the pages of the passport containing passport details and personal details of all applicants